jhm-ciberman/docs_gm/custom_templates.md

 - `code`: **{string}** The code for the Example
 - `caption`: **{string}** The example caption (not supported for now, wait for a next update)

-## LinkTo(docElement) function
+## LinkTo(docResource) function

 This global function is available in any nunjucks template file rendered with `docs_gm`.

-You can pass a DocElement object (DocScript, DocFolder or DocProject) and it will generate a relative link to that resource, and will tell docs_gm that you want to render an HTML page for that resource.
+You can pass a DocResource object (DocScript or DocFolder) and it will generate a relative link to that resource, and will tell docs_gm that you want to render an HTML page for that resource.

 For example: